nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/functional_comparison.rst

   Functions related to annotations not described here cannot be used.

-.. list-table:: Function comparison (○: Provided △: Partially provided ×: Not provided-: Not applicable)
+.. list-table:: Function comparison (✓: Provided △: Partially provided ×: Not provided -: Not applicable)
   :header-rows: 1
   :class: something-special-class